 The Ombuds will listen to each visitor's concerns or questions and then try to help the visitor develop options that are appropriate to the dynamics of each situation.
-These responses may include providing policy information or referral assistance, identifying, and reframing the issues, helping a visitor develop options or a communication strategy, conflict coaching, shuttle diplomacy, making informal inquiries (with permission of the visitor), or facilitating a discussion between visitors.
+These responses may include providing policy information or referral assistance, identifying, and reframing the issues, helping a visitor develop options or a communication strategy, conflict coaching, facilitated discussion making informal inquiries (with permission of the visitor), or facilitating a discussion between visitors.
 The Ombuds also can help visitors assess their different options for conflict management or resolution.
-The Ombuds are authorized to discuss issues with visitors that fall under federal, state, local labor and employment laws, rules, and regulations, but the Office of Ombuds is not authorized to accept service or receive formal or legal notice of claims against the University or its agents.
+The Ombuds are authorized to discuss issues with visitors that fall under federal, state, local labor and employment laws, rules, and regulations, but the Office of Ombuds is not authorized to accept service or receive formal or legal notice of claims against St. Jude or its agents.

-2) Initiating Informal Inquiries and Accessing Information Related to Policies and Procedures
+2) Initiating Informal Inquiries and Accessing Information

-The University values early and informal conflict resolution.
+St. Jude values early and informal conflict resolution.
 To pursue this goal, the Ombuds may, on occasion, need to make inquiries or seek assistance in order to gain an understanding of all aspects of a dispute.
-The University is encouraged to cooperate with these efforts of the Ombuds Office.
-(Any inquiry made by the Ombuds does not constitute a formal investigation by either the Ombuds Office or the University.)
+St. Jude workforce members, faculty and students and leadership are encouraged to cooperate with these efforts of the Ombuds Office.
+(Any inquiry made by the Ombuds does not constitute a formal investigation by either the Ombuds Office or St. Jude.)